RShrivatsav16/Ramshrivatsav/README.md

-# Ramshrivatsav
-Handling time series data with python:
+# Handling time series data with python:
 This code snippet demonstrates an analysis of two datasets related to Apple Inc. and marketing spend for a hypothetical company.
 The analysis is performed using Python with various libraries such as pandas, statsmodels, matplotlib, and seaborn.

 Libraries Used: